rafalcode/r-fresh/README.md

 # Rmd files.
 there is more than one version it appears. v2 must be run via the rmarkdown package. see rmd2h.R script. dia.Rmd was the input file for it.

+# sha0.R
+playing with basic R graphics and the shape package.
+They are good at adding to previous plots, you can use the scale of the first plot as the canvas and position relative to it.